Home Buying Checklist: 23 Steps to Follow

 Step 3: Check Your Financial Health

 Don't start house hunting before knowing your position.
-This is essential on any house buying checklist.
+This is essential preparation.

 Step 5: Get Pre-Approval (Not Pre-Qualification)